noisebridge/PythonClass/README.md

 A major PyClass goal is to break down the courses into independent units.
 In other words, you won't fall behind if you miss a week.
 Sounds good, right?

+To best experience the course, spend a short time reviewing the course materials before you come in.
+If you wish to know this week's courses, please join the mailing list and send an email out to PyClass@googlegroups.com

 #####The 'ideal student' for this course can grasp the following code (feel free to use web resources to look up anything you don't understand):

 ```python